neaumusic/rekordbox-hot-cue-tagger/README.md

 - TENSE - commanding, low-medium energy, heavy (techno)
 - AGGRO - commanding, high energy, heavy (techno, bass house)

-Most accurate when you're relaxed and calm / impervious to abrasive tracks
+Most accurate when I'm relaxed, calm, and impervious to abrasive tracks..

 Sort rating 5 first and see how they fall before starting on rating 4